Proof of work: Energy consumption

 Since the creation of Bitcoin, proof-of-work has been the predominant design of peer-to-peer cryptocurrency.
 Studies have estimated the total energy consumption of cryptocurrency mining.
 The PoW mechanism requires a vast amount of computing resources, which consume a significant amount of electricity.
-2018 estimates from the University of Cambridge put Bitcoin’s energy consumption as equal to that of Switzerland.
+2018 estimates from the University of Cambridge equate Bitcoin's energy consumption to that of Switzerland.

 History modification

 Each block that is added to the blockchain, starting with the block containing a given transaction, is called a confirmation of that transaction.
 Ideally, merchants and services that receive payment in the cryptocurrency should wait for at least one confirmation to be distributed over the network, before assuming that the payment was done.
 The more confirmations that the merchant waits for, the more difficult it is for an attacker to successfully reverse the transaction in a blockchain—unless the attacker controls more than half the total network power, in which case it is called a 51% attack.